uhi22/pyPLC/readme.md

 - PreCharge starts, but terminates before full voltage is reached.
 Switching the load with power-relay is not yet implemented from hardware side.
 Without the load, we see the intended 230V precharge voltage, and run into timeout (to be investigated).

+### 2022-12-20 Measurement of inlet voltage works
+- Tests ran on Alpitronics HPC.
+- Measuring the inlet voltage with Arduino "Dieter" works.
+During CableCheck and PreCharge, the inlet voltage is shown in the GUI.
+- The Alpi confirms the PowerDelivery (start), but rejects the CurrentDemandRequest with FAILED_SequenceError and EVSE_Shutdown.
+- Results (log file and pcap) are stored in https://github.com/uhi22/pyPLC/tree/master/results.

 ### Test results on real-world chargers

 See [charger_test_results.md](doc/charger_test_results.md)